odarbelaeze/vegas-lattice-rs/README.md

 ```

 after runing that you will have an executable `vegas-lattice` in your system
 that will run as expected.
-Otherwise you can grab an appropriate binary from
-the [releases] page.

 If you intent to use it as a library just add the the following line to your
 `Cargo.toml`: